- Jacaranda Lounge Club

 For the shop-aholics amongst us Es Caná boasts a comprehensive range of options and on the outskirts of the resort you will find the amazing and original island Hippy Market of Punta Arabí every Wednesday, so popular that those from other resorts jump on the local ferry services and buses to come and check it out.
 This is a “not to miss” event.
 Jewellery deserves a mention here as it’s a speciality, inexpensive but beautiful, crafted with silver from India.
 You will also find great clothing, shoes and handmade leather goods, not to mention a range of art.

 If you do miss the Punta Arabí Hippy Market, nearby, on the road to San Carlos, is the Las Dalias Hippy Market each Saturday.
 You won’t go wrong finding time to enjoy both however!
 They really do incorporate the vibe of Ibiza, with some great bargains and quality merchandise right on your doorstep, not to mention terrific fun with the colours, people and sounds of the day.
+In summer they also have a night market in Las Dalias and some interesting parties like Namasté with live music and DJs in the inner club room.

 Back to the main beach, have we mentioned the quaint little harbour?
 It has one of those too! - making best use of the stunning views are a range of beach bars, all offering cocktails and foods to be sure that every hunger and thirst is firmly quenched.
 Jacaranda lounge bar and restaurant takes it a step further offering a pool, stunning views and great music at night, but isn’t alone in evening entertainment which Es Caná has plenty of.